Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - SUSHI and COUNTER_SUSHI_API were references to SUSHI-Lite, the RESTful version of SUSHI that was described in an unpublished NISO Technical Report.
 The preferred term is COUNTER API.
      -

+   * - Syndicated usage
+     - Content available from multiple platforms simultaneously.
+COUNTER's syndicated usage best practice guide facilitates usage reporting for syndicated content.
+     -

+   * - Syndication platform
+     - A platform which offers access to syndicated content, but which is not the original publisher of the material.
+ResearchGate acts as a syndication platform where it distributes content on behalf of publishers.
+     -

    * - Tab Separated Value
      - See TSV.
      -